anna-pa-m/adabmDCA/docs/documentation.md

 #### Sampling

 `adabmDCA` can be easily used to sample a given model.
-To do this, we can give the parameters file using the flag `-p` and set the maximum number of iterations used for the training as 0, that is `-i 0`.
-A FASTA or a frequencies input file must be specified also for this procedure.
+To do this, one has to give the parameters file using the flag `-p` and set the maximum number of iterations used for the training as 0, that is `-i 0`.
+A FASTA or a frequency input file must be specified also for this procedure.
 The sampled configurations, and the energies associated with them, are stored in two files whose names must be given using the following flags
 ```
 -S sample_file -E energy_file
 ```
+It is also possible to multiply by a constant the set of parameters; use the flag `-J` to this purpose.

 #### Learning on a fixed topology